Gostyan/rapc/README.md

-# ProtoFill
+# Regularized Additive Prototype Completion (RAPC)

-ProtoFill is a closed-form inference module for completing a class prototype that is missing from a **known** domain.
+RAPC is a closed-form inference module for completing a class prototype that is missing from a **known** domain.
 It is encoder-agnostic: any acoustic encoder can be used as long as it exports embeddings with class and domain labels for the training split.

-This repository intentionally contains only the final ProtoFill method and the experiments needed to select and evaluate it.
+This repository intentionally contains only the final RAPC method and the experiments needed to select and evaluate it.
 It does not contain the original competition training system, failed exploratory methods, audio datasets, checkpoints, embedding caches, or paper source.